kvnxiao/tauri-nextjs-template/README.md

 running a Node.js server for SSR and hot module replacement (HMR), and Node.js does not have a notion of `window` or `navigator`.

+#### Solution 1 - Dependency Injection (may not always work)

-**Solution:** Make sure that you are calling these functions within the browser context, e.g. within a React component inside a `useEffect` hook when the DOM actually exists by then.
+Make sure that you are calling these functions within the browser context, e.g. within a React component inside a `useEffect` hook when the DOM actually exists by then.
 If you are trying to use a Tauri function in a generalized utility source file, a workaround is to use dependency injection for the function itself to delay the actual importing of the real function (see example below for more info).

 Example using Tauri's `invoke` function:

-`src/invoke_functions.ts` (problematic)
+`src/lib/some_tauri_functions.ts` (problematic)

 ```typescript
 // Generalized file containing all the invoke functions we need to fetch data from Rust